 Other Fitwel strategies, such as an employee’s exposure to natural daylight, also have an impact on cognitive function and productivity.
 The pleasant environment created by natural light decreases stress levels for office workers and can improve sleep patterns, both of which can boost employee productivity.
 Further, an employee’s ability to control their work environment – through operable shading, thermal control and active workstations – can lead to increased employee satisfaction and productivity.

 It’s also clear that chronic disease and mental health issues have a direct impact on an employee’s productivity.
-An ever-growing body of public-health literature demonstrates a significant connection between productivity and strategies such as access to sunlight, healthy food and beverages, having direct control over one’s workspace, and having access opportunities to be physically active during the work day.
+A continually expanding body of public-health literature underscores a strong correlation between productivity and specific strategies.
+These strategies include access to sunlight, provision of healthy food and beverages, having control over one’s workspace, and opportunities for physical activity during the workday.
 It’s hard to argue with the research.

 VC: Health & wellbeing has climbed the agenda due to the pandemic, but what has changed?
 And what should asset managers be doing about it?

-ZF: The pandemic has certainly led to an increased awareness of the link between human health and the built environment, including the places where we live and work.
-The fact that a building’s design and operations play a vital role in the health of their occupants is soaring among tenants.
-And real estate investors and owners are quickly realising that assets that prioritise health and wellbeing are safer, more resilient and more valuable.
+ZF: The pandemic has notably heightened awareness regarding the interconnectedness of human health and the built environment.
+This includes both our living spaces and workplaces.
+Tenants are increasingly recognising that a building’s design and operations significantly impact their health.
+Consequently, real estate investors and owners are swiftly acknowledging that prioritising health and wellbeing in assets results in increased safety, resilience and overall value.
 A study by the MIT Real Estate Lab found that effective rents for healthy buildings increased between 4.4% and 7.7% per square foot compared to their nearby non-certified and non-registered peers (based on data from Fitwel and WELL).

-One thing asset managers should be doing to respond to the increased awareness is exploring healthy building platforms.
-Fitwel’s platform is really unique as it allows asset managers to assess their buildings against the Fitwel Standard and provides a roadmap to help them integrate healthy building practices.
-Our platform takes the guesswork out of how to approach prioritising health and wellbeing by allowing asset managers to benchmark their properties, establish a baseline and work to implement Fitwel in order to achieve certification.
+Asset managers should proactively respond to this heightened awareness by considering healthy building platforms.
+Fitwel’s platform stands out for its uniqueness.
+It enables asset managers to evaluate their buildings against the Fitwel Standard and offers a clear roadmap for incorporating healthy building practices.
+The platform effectively removes the uncertainty surrounding how to prioritise health and wellbeing.
+Asset managers can benchmark their properties, set a baseline, and progressively implement Fitwel towards achieving certification.

 VC: How can Fitwel certification boost occupier confidence as employees prepare to return to the workplace?